Florida State Road 739: History

-Metro Parkway was extended south to Six Mile Cypress Parkway by the end of 1987.
-This extension would support the construction of Gulf Coast Hospital (known today as Gulf Coast Medical Center), which opened in 1990.
+Metro Parkway was extended south to Six Mile Cypress Parkway in 1990.
+This extension was built privately to support Gulf Coast Hospital (known today as Gulf Coast Medical Center), which also opened in 1990.
 Metro Parkway was then widened to four lanes from Colonial Boulevard to Daniels Parkway in 1991.

 SR 739 was split into its current alignment of one-way street pairs north of SR 82 in the early 1990s when the current dual Edison Bridge spans were completed, replacing the original drawbridge.
 SR 739 also became a six-lane roadway between SR 82 and SR 78 at the same time.
 More of Evans Avenue was converted to one-way as far south as Hanson Street in the late 2000s to carry SR 739 northbound.
 This was part of a larger project that would have later converted the adjacent segment of Fowler Street to one-way to be Evans Avenue's southbound counterpart.
 However, further conversion of Fowler Street was heavily opposed by the city of Fort Myers and local business owners, and was subsequently cancelled (though Evans Avenue's conversion had already been completed).

 The North Fort Myers segment of SR 739 from SR 78 to Littleton Road was widened to four lanes in the late 2000s.
 The rest of the road north of there to US 41 was widened to four lanes in 2015.

 Metro Parkway was widened to six lanes from Daniels Parkway to Six Mile Cypress Parkway in 2010.
 The owners of Gulf Coast Hospital loaned the state money for the widening, which allowed the project to start a few years earlier than planned.

 SR 739 was extended to its current southern terminus in late 2012 with the completion of Michael G. Rippe Parkway.
 That extension, which was named for former Florida Department of Transportation district director Michael G. Rippe, had been planned as early as the 1990s and was funded by the American Recovery and Reinvestment Act of 2009.

 The current alignment of SR 739 between Winkler Avenue and Hanson Street, which included the overpass over the Seminole Gulf Railway yard, was completed in late 2015.
 This removed SR 739 from Hanson Street, and the original alignment of Metro Parkway was renamed Old Metro Parkway.